The best PlayStation VR games are en route

 The Playroom VR

 Even the coldest of hearts will be melted by The Playroom.
 The little robots that star in the game will be familiar to the three people who played the original Playroom, which was bundled with the PlayStation Camera when it launched with the PS4 back in November 2013.
 Basically, these droids are the anthropomorphised versions of the company's famous Aibo dogs, and you get to play around with them in this virtual Playroom.
 In one mini-game, the player with the VR headset is a monster, while four players using a TV and DualShock 4 controllers try to avoid the debris he throws at them.
 There are also toybox demos where you just look into a miniature house and observe the droids as they go to the gym, go swimming, watch TV and so forth.
-Although it's not been confirmed, we expect that The Playroom VR will be bundled with the headset when it launches, essentially becoming PlayStation VR's version of Wii Sports.
+The Playroom VR will be bundled with the headset when it launches, essentially becoming PlayStation VR's version of Wii Sports.

 The London Heist